-The enclosed chart includes the names of every investor (VC and Angels) the entrepreneur has spoken to face-to-face (in dark green), conversed through email (in light green) and is scheduled to connect with (in orange).
+The enclosed chart includes the names of every investor (VC and Angels) the entrepreneur has spoken to face-to-face (in dark green), conversed through email (in light green), and is scheduled to connect with (in orange).

 The 217 investors (whom I will not disclose, upon request from the entrepreneur) that bothered to meet face-to-face include pretty much anyone who means anything in the VC business.

-Helped by a tiny amount of seed money and introductions from a well-known and respected investor, most investors responded enthusiastically (according to the entrepreneur), yet virtually none have bothered to provide the valuable feedback (or met with a decent no) that could lead to a line-of-sight of a term-sheet.
+Helped by a tiny amount of seed money and introductions from a well-known and respected investor, most investors responded enthusiastically (according to the entrepreneur).
+Yet, virtually none have bothered to provide the valuable feedback (or met with a decent no) that could lead to a line-of-sight of a term-sheet.

-So, we conclude from this painstaking process the entrepreneur went through the following:
+So, we conclude from this painstaking process; the entrepreneur went through the following:

 – Fundraising takes time, a lot of time

 Even with the introduction of a well-known VC, carve out one year of your life to raise virtually nothing (a million or so).
-Most entrepreneurs chase a dream that is chiseled from years of experience dealing with inefficiencies, only to discover that at fundraising time they don’t understand (and don’t want to understand) the VC microcosm that holds “innovations” hostage.
-We recommend entrepreneurs to start socializing the idea with VCs the minute they begin writing code, to establish a clear target list of investors that can and should do the deal nine months to a year later.
-One year ago, I would have recommended the entrepreneur to sell his house and raise money that way, more comfortable and better retention of control in the company.
+Most entrepreneurs chase a dream that is chiseled from years of experience dealing with inefficiencies, only to discover that at fundraising time, they don’t understand (and don’t want to understand) the VC microcosm that holds “innovations” hostage.
+We recommend entrepreneurs to start socializing the idea with VCs the minute they begin writing code to establish a clear target list of investors that can and should do the deal nine months to a year later.
+One year ago, I would have recommended that the entrepreneur sell his house and raise money that way, more comfortable and better retention of control in the company.

 – Investors don’t treat entrepreneurs with the respect they deserve

-Not responding to the entrepreneur (even when they share valuable connections) as the majority of the investors on the enclosed chart did is the lowest form of disrespect imaginable.
+Not responding to the entrepreneur (even when they share valuable connections) as most of the investors on the enclosed chart did is the lowest form of disrespect imaginable.
 I have written about obnoxious VCs on this blog many times before (reinventing VC, subprime VC, LPs fooled, the curse of subprime VC, investors to avoid) and would tell you that those over-inflated personalities contribute that I have no interest to belong to the current VC club (I have been asked).
 Not everyone was raised by a grandfather (and co-founder of the Mentos candy) who taught us early on that you can be hard-nosed, respectful, and triumphant all at the same time.

 – The current crop of early-stage investors are numb